 \section{Renewal Times.}

 In this section we prove the existence of stopping times where the random paths in the GRDF have no information about the future.
 The idea of using stopping times came from \cite{roy2013random} and is fundamental since we use it to build a renewal structure for the system.
-However in order to be able to define these renewal times analogously to them we had to consider that a GRDF path always jump to the upmost open site in a chosen open level above its current position (For them, the choice is uniform on the first open level as we had already pointed out).
-The reason is that, if we can choose the open level as in the GRDF, then paths can enter regions in the "future" which have already been observed (called history regions in \cite{roy2013random}); something that does not occur in the Random Directed Forest and is necessary in the proof of \cite{roy2013random}, see Remark \ref{explicacao}.
+However in order to be able to define these renewal times analogously to them we had to consider that a GRDF path always jumps to the upmost open site in a chosen open level above its current position (For them, the choice is uniform on the first open level as we had already pointed out).
+The reason is that, if we choose the open level as in the GRDF, then paths can enter regions in the "future" which have already been observed (called explored region in \cite{roy2013random}); something that does not occur in the Random Directed Forest and is necessary in the proof of \cite{roy2013random}, see Remark \ref{explicacao}.
 Therefore we need a different approach to obtain a similar renewal structure to that of \cite{roy2013random}.
-To deal with paths that enter into history regions, our approach is to search for open sites above the current position of the path that are also above the history region.
-To garantee that the path will jump to these open sites we need to impose jumps to the upmost open site on the chosen level.
-This is a way to force the path the leave history regions which is not possible with an uniform choice among the open sites on the chosen level.
+To deal with paths that enter into the explored region, our approach is to search for open sites above the current position of the path that are also above the explored region.
+To guarantee that the path will jump to these open sites we need to impose jumps to the upmost open site on the chosen level.
+This is a way to force the path to leave the explored region which is not possible with an uniform choice among the open sites on the chosen level.

-Recall the definition of the random paths in the GRDF, $(X_n^u)_{n\ge 1}$, $u \in \mathbb{Z}^2$, from the previous section.
-As in \cite{roy2013random} let us denote by $\Delta_n(u)$, for $n\in\Z_+$ and $u\in\Z^2$, the set of sites above $X_n^u$ whose configuration is already known; i.e. $\Delta_0(u)=\emptyset$ and for $n\geq 1$,
+Recall the definition of the random paths in the GRDF, $(X_m^u)_{m\ge 1}$ , $u \in \mathbb{Z}^2$, from the previous section.
+As in \cite{roy2013random} let us denote by $\Delta_m(u)$, for $m\in\Z_+$ and $u\in\Z^2$, the set of sites above $X_m^u$ whose configuration is already known; i.e. $\Delta_0(u)=\emptyset$ and for $m\geq 1$,

-In \cite{roy2013random}, the authors call the set $\Delta_n(u)$ the "history region" of the path starting at site $u$ after its n-th jump.
+In \cite{roy2013random}, the authors call the set $\Delta_m(u)$ the "explored region" of the path starting at site $u$ after its m-th jump.
 These regions describe which part of the environment above the current position of the path is already known.